 - How will you get dancers to sign up?
 A wonderful dance studio has a way of attracting students through word of mouth, but when you’re first starting out you’ll need a mix of marketing strategies to drive sign-ups.

-How to Make Sure Your Studio is Profitable
+How to Make Sure Your Dance Studio is Profitable

 You must have a clear-eyed view of all the costs that will go into running your dance studio before you do anything else, whether that’s dreaming up your first class or finding your ideal studio space.

-First, calculate the cost of opening your own dance studio (and keeping it open!)
+Calculate the cost of opening a dance studio

 How much your dance studio will cost to open and run will vary.
 At the most basic level, you may be a teacher who wants to offer one group class at a time, and will rent studio space to do it.
 This is a great way to start small and prove that your concept works while building up your reputation.
 In that case, your list of expenses may look like this:

-- Cost of renting studio space from an existing arts organization, park district, school, church, business, or performance venue
+- Renting studio space from an existing arts organization, park district, school, church, business, or performance venue .

-- Cost of equipment like speakers or a music player
+- Equipment like speakers or a music player.

-- Cost of additional administrative items, like music licensing fees (yes, you need to pay these), business licenses, liability insurance, and studio management software
+- Music licensing fees (yes, you need to pay these), business licenses, liability insurance, and dance studio management software.

-- Cost of marketing activities and materials, including social media ads, flyers, brochures, etc.
+- Marketing activities and materials, including social media ads, flyers, brochures, etc.

-- Cost of additional support, like a graphic designer or web programmer to help with your online presence and marketing materials
+- Additional support, like a graphic designer or web programmer to help with your online presence and marketing materials.

 If you plan on opening your own studio space, then you’ll also need to factor in items like: